-I felt desperate.
-Like all the preparation I made didn’t even come close to how overwhelmed I felt.
+I was desperate, as if all the preparation I made didn’t even come close to how overwhelming everything felt.
 How much harder it really was compared to what I imagined (and I imagined the worst).
-And perhaps the most daunting—that I couldn’t quit.
+And perhaps the most daunting realization of all: that I couldn’t quit.

 We may not get paid, hear feedback or receive training.
-Our days are more physically and mentally exhausting, often interrupted with little time to pursue our interests.
-We work round the clock, often even when we’re sick.
+Our days are more physically and mentally exhausting, interrupted with little time to concentrate.
+We work round the clock, even when we’re sick.

-No day job I’ve ever had has drawn so much emotion and effort from me as being a parent has.
+For many of us, no day job we’ve ever had has drawn so much emotion and effort the way being a parent has.

 Get more tips: